forestryio/forestry.io/hugo/content/docs/settings/snippets.md

   docs:
     parent: Settings & Configuration
     weight: 2
+draft: true

 ---
 ## Creating Snippets

 To create a snippet, add a `.snippet` file to the `.forestry/snippets` directory in your repository.
 Fill that file with whatever text should be inserted.

 ### Example

-The Forestry.io websites has a Hugo shortcode for adding helpful tips to our blog posts and documentation.
+The Forestry.io website has a Hugo shortcode for adding helpful tips to our blog posts and documentation.
 To make inserting these easier, we have added a [Tip Snippet](https://github.com/forestryio/forestry.io/blob/master/hugo/.forestry/snippets/tip.snippet "Tip Snippet") for inserting that shortcode.
 Here is the snippet:

 **.forestry/snippets/tip.snippet**